 Najaf.
 A city in south central Iraq considered holy by Shí‘ih Muslims.
 It was the site of the martyrdom of the Imám ‘Alí, the cousin of Muḥammad, whose shrine is a place of pilgrimage for Shí‘ih Muslims.

 Nimrod.
 A descendant of Ham represented in Genesis as a mighty hunter and a king of Shinar.
-According to Jewish and Islámic traditions, he persecuted Abraham, and his name became symbolic of great pride.
+According to Jewish and Islamic traditions, he persecuted Abraham, and his name became symbolic of great pride.

-Paran.
+Párán.
 A mountain range north of Sinai and south of Seir; all are sacred as places of revelation.

 People of Bahá.
 See Bahá, people of.